satyapraven/VPC-with-Egress-only-IGW/README.md

-# Terraform Project: Fully Configured AWS VPC Infrastructure with Egress-Only Internet Gateway (IPv4 & IPv6 Support)
+# Fully Configured AWS VPC Infrastructure with Egress-Only Internet Gateway (IPv4 & IPv6 Support)

 This Terraform project provisions a robust AWS Virtual Private Cloud (VPC) infrastructure, featuring both IPv4 and IPv6 support.
 Instead of using the typical NAT Gateway, the solution incorporates an Egress-Only Internet Gateway for secure outbound traffic to the internet from private subnets.
 The infrastructure is optimized for high availability, security, and scalability, adhering to best practices for VPC design.